krakenjs/makara/README.md

 key.subkey[foo]=bar
 ```

-In this case, key.subkey is created originally as a list but is then converted to a map wyhen the alphanumeric key is added.
+In this case, key.subkey is created originally as a list but is then converted to a map when the alphanumeric key is added.

 ##### How do I reference content in a dust template?